 Accredited by the Accreditation Board for Engineering and Technology (ABET), Taylor’s Engineering program focuses on producing knowledgeable, high-quality engineers with strong Christian character.
 While there is no such thing as “Christian engineering,” our Engineering faculty foster a Christian community that teaches engineering relationally.
 Your professors will not only care about how you are preparing for your future career in engineering, but also how you are developing as a Christ-follower.
 Faculty encourage students to discover how applied science and faith interact and are excited to send Christian leaders into the engineering field.

-Instead of offering a Biomedical Engineering major, a Mechanical Engineering major, and other specific Engineering majors, Taylor’s Engineering program builds a broad and robust engineering foundation that matches the approach to developments in the industry across all engineering disciplines.
-To better prepare you for today’s interdisciplinary engineering field, Taylor offers a BS in Engineering with the option to choose two of our seven Engineering concentrations.
+Instead of offering specific Engineering majors, Taylor’s Engineering program offers a single BS Engineering degree that builds a broad and robust engineering foundation that matches the approach to developments in the industry across all engineering disciplines.
+To better prepare you for today’s interdisciplinary engineering field, Taylor offers the option to choose two of our seven Engineering concentrations.

 The Engineering program focuses on two kinds of classes: design and project.
 Design-focused classes use engineering tools and technology to sketch designs and construct digital prototypes.
 Project-based classes give students hands-on experience in the machine and wood shops and electronics lab working on elaborate projects.